richMetellus/Wiki_PythonSphinxTopicTemplate/source/index.rst

 .. _doc-structure:

-The structure of this document
+The Structure of This Document
 ================================

 ++ Part of this document